 Vulnerable road users are often involved in road accidents, increasingly so in many countries.
 Their safety requires a dedicated approach.
-In this module you will learn how to improve their safety.
-During the course you will learn how to create an improved road design to increase the safety of vulnerable road users.
+In this module you will learn about their characteristics and special needs, the reasons for encouraging walking and cycling, and how to create an improved road design to increase the vulnerable road users’ safety.

 Week 5: Training and education